CartoDB/carto-selfhosted/README.md

 #### External Database

-CARTO comes with an embedded Postgresql database that is not recommended for production deployments, we recommend to use your own Postgresql database that lives outside the Docker ecosystem
+CARTO comes with an embedded Postgresql database that is not recommended for production installations, we recommend to use your own Postgresql database that lives outside the Docker ecosystem

 **Prerequisites**